ssbc/handbook.scuttlebutt.nz/guides/ssb-server/publish-encrypted-messages.md

 # Publish Encrypted Messages

 You can publish messages which are encrypted for up to 7 other recipients.
-This is done with the `private` plugin.
+This is done by adding the [ssb-private](https://github.com/ssbc/ssb-private) plugin.

 ## Private.publish